-The politics of law and gender-skewing: the systematic weakening of indigenous women's property rights through legal formalization
+The politics of law and gender-skewing: The systematic weakening of indigenous women's property rights through legal formalization

 Authors